Quantum Tomography of Suspended Carbon Nanotubes: Wigner Function for the CNT Coupled to the Environment

-We now calculate the Wigner function explicitly for the CNT flexural mode.
-As established in the previous section, immediately after preparation the CNT is in the coherent superposition \(\ket{\psi(0)}=(\ket0+\ket1)/\sqrt2\) with density matrix
+In this subsection we calculate the Wigner function explicitly for the CNT flexural mode.
+As established in the previous sections, immediately after preparation the CNT is in the coherent superposition \(\ket{\psi(0)}=(\ket0+\ket1)/\sqrt2\) with density matrix

 Coupling to a bath produces longitudinal relaxation at rate \(\Gamma_1=1/T_1\) and transverse decay at rate \(\Gamma_2=1/T_2\).
 Within the Born–Markov approximation, and in the relaxation-limited regime (negligible pure dephasing, such that \(T_2\simeq2T_1\)) and cold-bath limit (\(n_{\mathrm{th}}\!\ll\!1\)), the density-matrix elements evolve as \cite{breuer_theory_2009}: